A twistor approach to the Kontsevich complexes: Introduction

-This note is written to understand the intriguing work of H. Esnault, C. Sabbah, M. Saito and J.-D. Yu on the Kontsevich complexes \cite{Esnault-Sabbah-Yu, Sabbah-Yu, Yu}.
-I thank Sabbah for sending the preprint \cite{Sabbah-Yu} and for discussions on many occasions.
+The author thanks the referee for valuable suggestions to improve this paper.
+This note is written to understand the intriguing work of H. Esnault, C. Sabbah, M. Saito and J.-D. Yu on the Kontsevich complexes \cite{Esnault-Sabbah-Yu}, \cite{Sabbah-Yu}, \cite{Yu}.
+I thank Sabbah for sending an earlier version of \cite{Sabbah-Yu} and for discussions on many occasions.
+I also thank him for clarifying the statement of Theorem \ref{thm;17.7.30.20}.
 I am grateful to Esnault for some discussions and for her kindness.
 I thank M.-H. Saito for his kindness and support.
-I thank A. Ishii and Y. Tsuchimoto for encouragement.
+I thank A. Ishii and Y. Tsuchimoto for their constant encouragement.

-This study was partially supported by the Grant-in-Aid for Scientific Research (C) (No. 22540078), the Grant-in-Aid for Scientific Research (A) (No. 22244003) and the Grant-in-Aid for Scientific Research (S) (No. 24224001), Japan Society for the Promotion of Science.
+This study was partially supported by the Grant-in-Aid for Scientific Research (C) (No. 22540078), the Grant-in-Aid for Scientific Research (C) (No. 15K04843), the Grant-in-Aid for Scientific Research (A) (No. 22244003), the Grant-in-Aid for Scientific Research (S) (No. 24224001), the Grant-in-Aid for Scientific Research (S) (No. 17H06127) and the Grant-in-Aid for Scientific Research (S) (No. 16H06335), Japan Society for the Promotion of Science.